breeze-sn/folio/README.md

 **All Rights Reserved © 2025 Simran Nagekar**

-This codebase, design system, and website content are the **exclusive intellectual property** of the author.
+This codebase, design system, and website content are the **exclusive property** of the author.
-Unauthorized copying, reproduction, or distribution of this project is strictly prohibited.
+Unauthorized reproduction, or distribution of this project is strictly prohibited.

 ---